dgarage/LightningBenchmarks/README.md

 ![Boxplot](images/Benchmarks0-RunAlicePaysBob-density.png)

-While having 7 alices paying at the same time is way faster than having 1 alices making 7 payments at the same time.
+Having 7 Alices paying at the same time is faster than having 1 Alice making 7 payments at the same time.

-In order to know if the linear problem in `Alice pays Bob` case is caused by Bob making too many invoices or Alice making too payments, we will run 100 iterations of 3 Alices paying Bob.
+In the `Alice pays Bob` scenario, we discovered that generating an invoice and making a payment was increasing linearly.

+Let's compare by having 3 Alices making the same number of payments to Bob.

 ```diff
 diff --git a/bench/Lightning.Bench/BenchmarkConfiguration.cs b/bench/Lightning.Bench/BenchmarkConfiguration.cs